observer0724/read_usbscale/README.md

 # read_usbscale

-Publishing data from scale to ROS nodes.
+Try to publish data from usbscale to ROS.